How can Minerva offer admission to all students who qualify?

 What are the terms of the loan?

-Loans are structured so that students make small monthly payments to cover the loan interest while in school and you will begin repayment in full several months after graduation.
-Loans — which have an interest rate of 6.5%* — will not exceed $22,000 across all four years, and are deliberately structured to greatly minimize your financial burden after graduation.
+Loans are structured so that students make small monthly payments to cover the loan interest while in school, begin repayment of the loan principal several months after graduation, and be repaid in full within four years of graduation.
+Loans — which have an interest rate of 6.5%* — are deliberately structured to greatly minimize your financial burden after graduation and will not exceed across all four years what a student might incur at other US-schools in one year.

 *The exact interest rate is subject to change and will be determined at the time you complete your loan application.